irsbugs/cmrt/Who can Log in V2.md

 ### Actions

-On the simulation computer:
+**On the simulation computer**:

 * Enter five WordPress Users.
-* Synchronize WordPress users to be CiviCRM contacts.
+* Check previous action automatically synchronized WordPress users to be CiviCRM contacts.
+* Export the five CiviCRM contacts as a csv file.
+* Edit the .csv file to have more information that was collected with WordPress.
+* Remove unwanted columns.
+For example don't have Contact ID, matching is made using First Nae, Last Name and Email.
+* Import the .csv file to *fill* in the additional details of the *Individual* CiviCRM
 * Test/Check.
 * Set up mail sending capabilities in CiviCRM for these contacts.

-On CMRT system:
+**On CMRT system**:

 * Add Webmail accounts for the above contacts
-* Add WordPress User accounts for the above contacts
+* Manually add WordPress *user accounts* for the above contacts.
-* Synchronize WordPress users to be CiviCRM contacts.
+* Check WordPress *users* data was automatically transferred to become CiviCRM *contacts*.
+* Import the .csv file to supply more *Individual* data for each CiviCRM *contact*.
 * Set up mail sending capabilities in CiviCRM for these contacts.
 * Test/Check.

 **TO DO**

 * If an email originates from the CiviCRM Application from the Secretary, then does a copy of the mail get placed in the Secretaries Webmail sent folder?
+Where does CiviCRM store copies of sent emails / one copy of bulk sent emails?

 * Check-out/Clean-up who can log into: